-Now, 2,000+ years later, we can see how Christ's words were fulfilled — "You don't understand what I'm doing right now or why I'm doing it … but you will in the future."
+Now, 2,000-plus years later, we can see how Christ’s words were fulfilled — “You don’t understand what I’m doing right now or why I’m doing it … but you will in the future.”

 I went through a six-year period where this was the Lord’s message to me every day.
 I was praying for Him to bless my husband and me with a baby, but no baby came.
 I asked for a baby over and over and over … and the answer was always “You don’t understand what I’m doing right now or why I’m doing it … but you will in the future.”

-I think about Joseph in an Egyptian prison, Job in sackcloth and ashes, Nephi with a broken bow, David running for his life, Elijah by a dried-up stream, the Anti-Nephi-Lehis getting mowed down by the Lamanites.
+I think about Joseph in an Egyptian prison, Job in sackcloth and ashes, Nephi with a broken bow, David running for his life, Elijah by a dried-up stream, the Anti-Nephi-Lehis slaughtered by the Lamanites.

 They didn’t know why they were suffering at the time.
 They couldn’t flip to the next chapter and read about how God rescued them, restored them, or brought good from their bad situation.
 I often wonder what it must’ve been like for them to be in the middle of the trial — not sure how things would play out, not knowing if God would really come through for them.

 Plenty of people offered me words of comfort when I was going through my trial.
-Many times, I didn't want to hear what they had to say, but now that I'm on the other side (miracle baby is now 3 months old!)
-I realize that those words of encouragement were true.
+Many times, I didn’t want to hear what they had to say, but now that I’m on the other side, I realize that those words of encouragement were true.

 - Turn toward God instead of away from Him.

-- He is (really and truly) good — and he wants good things for you.
+- He is (really and truly) good — and He won’t withhold any good thing from you.

 - All good things take time to bloom.
-Long periods of waiting are normal.
+Long periods of waiting are not uncommon.